Pencil: United States

 Pencil manufacturing.
 The top sequence shows the old method that required pieces of graphite to be cut to size; the lower sequence is the new, current method using rods of graphite and clay.

 American colonists imported pencils from Europe until after the American Revolution.
 Benjamin Franklin advertised pencils for sale in The Pennsylvania Gazette in 1729, and George Washington used a 3 in pencil when he surveyed the Ohio Country in 1762.
 William Munroe, a cabinetmaker in Concord, Massachusetts, made the first American wood pencils in 1812.
 This was not the only pencil-making occurring in Concord.
 According to Henry Petroski, transcendentalist philosopher Henry David Thoreau discovered how to make a good pencil out of inferior graphite using clay as the binder; this invention was prompted by his father's pencil factory in Concord, which employed graphite found in New Hampshire in 1821 by Charles Dunbar.

 Munroe's method of making pencils was painstakingly slow, and in the neighbouring town of Acton, a pencil mill owner named Ebenezer Wood set out to automate the process at his own pencil mill located at Nashoba Brook.
 He used the first circular saw in pencil production.
 He constructed the first of the hexagon- and octagon-shaped wooden casings.
 Ebenezer did not patent his invention and shared his techniques with anyone.
 One of those was Eberhard Faber, which built a factory in New York and became the leader in pencil production.

 Joseph Dixon, an inventor and entrepreneur involved with the Tantiusques graphite mine in Sturbridge, Massachusetts, developed a means to mass-produce pencils.
-By 1870, The Joseph Dixon Crucible Company was the world's largest dealer and consumer of graphite and later became the contemporary Dixon Ticonderoga pencil and art supplies company.
+By 1870, the Joseph Dixon Crucible Company was the world's largest dealer and consumer of graphite and later became the contemporary Dixon Ticonderoga pencil and art supplies company.

-By the end of the nineteenth century, over 240,000 pencils were used each day in the US.
+By the end of the nineteenth century, over 240,000 pencils were used each day in the United States.
 The favoured timber for pencils was Red Cedar as it was aromatic and did not splinter when sharpened.
-In the early twentieth century supplies of Red Cedar were dwindling so that pencil manufacturers were forced to recycle the wood from cedar fences and barns to maintain supply.
+In the early twentieth century, supplies of Red Cedar were dwindling so that pencil manufacturers were forced to recycle the wood from cedar fences and barns to maintain supply.

 One effect of this was that "during World War II rotary pencil sharpeners were outlawed in Britain because they wasted so much scarce lead and wood, and pencils had to be sharpened in the more conservative manner – with knives."

 It was soon discovered that incense cedar, when dyed and perfumed to resemble Red Cedar, was a suitable alternative.
 Most pencils today are made from this timber, which is grown in managed forests.
 Over 14 billion pencils are manufactured worldwide annually.
 Less popular alternatives to cedar include basswood and alder.

 In Southeast Asia, the wood Jelutong may be used to create pencils (though the use of this rainforest species is controversial).
 Environmentalists prefer the use of Pulai – another wood native to the region in pencil manufacturing.